-How to find a booster
+How to find the right booster for your child and vehicle:

 When I first started looking for boosters for my older child, I thought a booster was a booster.
 And maybe back then, they were.
 But now we know better and it’s as specialized a search as finding the right infant seat or convertible.
 First, you have to find a booster that has shoulder belt guides that will work with your shoulder belt anchors in your vehicle.
 Unfortunately for me, I can’t switch boosters between vehicles for my dd because in my Sienna, the shoulder belt comes from directly behind her (it’s mounted on the vehicle seat) and in my dh’s Lexus, it’s mounted on the C pillar forward of the buckle (perfectly sideways and in front of her shoulder).
 So, for my van, I need a booster that has the belt guides on the back of the seat, just like the Cybex X-Fix.
 It’s led me to try many boosters to find one where the shoulder belt won’t get caught in the belt guide yet still has a lap belt guide that’s easy for dd to slide the belt through, plus have good head and torso protection.
 You wouldn’t believe how hard it is to find that combination in today’s boosters!